ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 If used with --ambiguify-positions=true (extended option, may be changed in next release), just replaces appropriate bases with `N's, then this option affects scoring as well.

+    --indel-pos=pos
+    -K pos      Allow indels only at this position of read when hashing

     --input-max-amb=count
     -a count    Maximal number of ambiguous bases in a window allowed for read